Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Introduction

 Bayesian neural networks (BNNs) are the Bayesian equivalent of neural networks, in which the beliefs about the parameter values of the network are represented by probability distributions.
 BNNs enjoy a proper model performance criterion: the variational free energy (VFE).
-VFE provides a yardstick to compare different models regarding their performance on "accuracy minus complexity".
+VFE provides a yardstick to compare different models regarding their performance on ``accuracy minus complexity".
 In other words, optimizing VFE leads to models that maximize data fit (accuracy) and simultaneously minimize model complexity (Occam's razor is built-in).
 These objectives align with good modeling practices.
 Consequently, BNNs provide several advantages over regular neural networks such as allowing for incorporating prior knowledge, robustness to overfitting and straightforward online or continual learning \cite{jospin_hands-bayesian_2021}.
 Most importantly, they allow for more principled compression methods as they retain beliefs about their parameter values.
-As of today, pruning in BNNs has seen little attention when compared to pruning in regular neural networks \cite{louizos_bayesian_2017, chirkova_bayesian_2018}, likely because performing inference in BNNs is still an active area of research \cite{wu_deterministic_2019, haussmann_sampling-free_2019}.
-Therefore, current state-of-the-art parameter pruning methods in BNNs lack some vital characteristics.
+As of today, pruning in BNNs has seen little attention when compared to pruning in regular neural networks \cite{louizos_bayesian_2017, chirkova_bayesian_2018}, as it is still an active area of research \cite{wu_deterministic_2019, haussmann_sampling-free_2019}.
+Current state-of-the-art parameter pruning methods in BNNs lack some vital characteristics.
 Firstly, the proposed pruning objectives do not coincide with the objectives used during the training of the BNN \cite{graves_practical_2011, blundell_weight_2015, nalisnick_priors_2018}.
-Additionally, current pruning strategies do not provide a clear optimal pruning rate as they are based on heuristic criteria with tunable thresholds, similar to regular neural networks.
+Additionally, current pruning strategies do not provide a clear optimal pruning rate as they are based on heuristic criteria with tunable thresholds.